dewittpe/REDCapExporter/cran-comments.md

 * `as.data.table`
 * `read_text`

->I also suggest renaming this function to write_description_file().
+> I also suggest renaming this function to write_description_file().

 Done.
 Thank you for identifying the spelling error.

->Please add small executable examples in your Rd-files to illustrate the
+> Please add small executable examples in your Rd-files to illustrate the
->use of the exported function but also enable automatic testing.
+> use of the exported function but also enable automatic testing.

+I have added several data sets and redesigned some of the functions in the package to allow for examples.
+The original design required calls to an external API.
+The redesign uses snapshots of exapected returns from the API to be used in the examples and vignettes.

->Please fix and resubmit, and document what was changed in the submission
+> Please fix and resubmit, and document what was changed in the submission
->comments.
+> comments.